sckarolos/deck_of_cards/README.md

 ![alt text](http://ktalvis.com/img/screen2.png)

 - The application is written in AngularJs and Vanilla Javascript.
 Apart from Bootstrap CSS, no Jquery, Bootstrap JS or any other frameworks/libraries have been used.
-- Jasmine framework is used for BDD Testing.
 - Card enumeration for suits and values has been manually added for sorting purposes.

 ## Karolos Talvis - 31/5/18